CPPP - FAQ

 When are new CPPP cohorts established?

 UCM establishes a new cohort each fall, with classes beginning the second week in August.
 Students working toward a specialist degree will begin their coursework in the summer.
-Typically the summer schedule runs from the second week in June to the third week in July.
+Typically the summer schedule runs from the second week in May to the last week in June.